Fostering a Community of Critical Thinking and Action

 Day 2: Tuesday, May 21

-The afternoon offers a repeating set of 75-minute concurrent sessions led by faculty and staff and designed to engage participants in exploring new practices and strategies related to the teaching and assessment of critical thinking.
+The afternoon offered a repeating set of 75-minute concurrent sessions led by faculty and staff and designed to engage participants in exploring new practices and strategies related to the teaching and assessment of critical thinking.

 Day 3: Wednesday, May 22